jbelelieu/atos/README.md

 # Notice About Deploying ATOS To The Web

 This was always meant to be used locally.
-While there shouldn't be any problems deploying it, I don't recommend allowing anyone to access this who you don't trust fully.
+While there shouldn't be any problems deploying it, I don't recommend allowing anyone to access this who you don't fully trust.
 There is no concept of "users" in the platform, so anyone with access will be able to do whatever they want with your data.

 -----

 # Requirements

 - PHP8+
-- SQLite
+- SQLite3

 # Local Setup

 ## Create the SQLite Database

-Create an empty SQLite database fike inside the `db` folder named `pm.sqlite3`.
+Create an empty SQLite database fike inside the `db` folder named `atos.sqlite3`.

 ## Start the PHP Server